sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
 - A virtual machine configured with:
-  - Visual Studio 2019 Community
+  - Visual Studio 2019 Community (latest release)

 ## Before the hands-on lab